 In order to phase out current print accounts the maximum amount students can put onto their accounts has been lowered to $5.
 On November 1st, this amount will be further lowered to $3.
 Students should manage their printing in order to use up whatever money is on their accounts by the end of the semester.
 Information on establishing new accounts for the WEPA™ system will be posted in December.

-The Hampton Library has installed up a new document scanning station.
+Learning Resources has installed new, state-of-the-art document scanning stations at libraries at both campuses.
 The BookScan Station Document Center is a high-volume, high-speed, easy-to-use, self-service scanning kiosk for books and documents.
-The station has both a high speed sheet-feed scanner and an LED-based book-edge scanner along with an easy to use touch screen monitor that guides the user through the scanning process.
+The stations have both a high speed sheet-feed scanner and an LED-based book-edge scanner along with an easy to use touch screen monitor that guides the user through the scanning process.

 Users may scan books and documents into PDF, text-searchable PDF, JPEG, and Word file formats by simply touching the screen for the preferred file format.
 Searchable PDF files allow you to search for any word in the PDF file or copy text out.
 Word files may be opened and edited in any Word compatible text editor.
 Scanned documents can be saved to a USB, emailed, posted to Google docs, or printed from the station.
-Scanning and saving is FREE, though users must still pay to print from the scanning station.
+Scanning, saving and emailing is FREE, though users must still pay to print.